fayazsoleymani/SARTRE/README.md

 - [reznik](https://pubmed.ncbi.nlm.nih.gov/28903046/)
 - [stitch_ecoli](http://stitch.embl.de/)
 - [stitch_yeast](http://stitch.embl.de/)
-Calculation of shadow prices can be performed in their directory by changing the working directory executing `optimization.py`.
+Calculation of shadow prices can be performed in their directory by changing the working directory followed by executing `optimization.py`.
 For instance, the process for piazza can be done by following commands in the terminal:
 ```
 cd piazza
 python3 optimization.py
 ```
 The results of optimization will be saved on the `opt` directory for each reaction by its number.
 The process is the same for other gold standards.
+Also the results are provided in the .zip archive in their directory.
 ### 3. Data pre-processing

 ### 4. Training classifier and evaluation